Justin Vivian Bond: Early career

-After graduation, Bond worked briefly at Details magazine with Lumet.
+After graduation, Bond worked briefly at Details magazine.
 Returning to Maryland, they found roles in regional dinner theaters, often doubling as a server.
 Bond moved to San Francisco in 1988.

 Bond started out clerking in a gay bookstore, and at some point, adopted the stage name of Justin.

 A turning point occurred when Kate Bornstein cast Bond in her play Hidden: A Gender, using the life of the French, intersex person Herculine Barbin as an autobiographical device.
-Bond "was not sure [they] could really pull off playing a girl," according to Bornstein, and feared the censure of "[their] gay male friends."
+Bond "was not sure [they] could really pull off playing a girl", according to Bornstein, and feared the censure of "[their] gay male friends".
 With the assistance of Kenny Mellman, they created the lounge act Dixie McCall's Patterns for Living around the persona of actress and singer Julie London.
 The duo played a number of gigs, both in and out of character; three years after attending Pride for the first time, Bond was hosting the show at the end of the parade.
 In 1993, Bond hosted the first San Francisco Drag King Contest at the DNA Lounge with Elvis Herselvis.
 In 1994, they appeared on film for the first time, as Amphetamine in John Moritsugu's Mod Fuck Explosion, and again the following year in Fanci's Persuasion.

 Trans-Atlantic cabaret

 Kiki and Herb: 1993–2007

-Bond is best known for originating the role of washed-up lounge singer Kiki DuRane, "an alcoholic battle-axe with a throat full of razor-blades."
+Bond is best known for originating the role of washed-up lounge singer Kiki DuRane, "an alcoholic battle-axe with a throat full of razor-blades".
 Kiki's equally-damaged accompanist Herb, played by pianist Kenny Mellman, made up the other half of the duo, billed as Kiki and Herb.
 Critics lauded both the performance and the edgy, eclectic repertoire.
-Described in one place as "tragically hip", the inspiration arose "out of my own trauma regarding AIDS and so many people dying," according to Bond.
-"All our friends were dying of AIDS, and it was a way to get out all our rage," said Mellman.
+Described in one place as "tragically hip", the inspiration arose "out of my own trauma regarding AIDS and so many people dying", according to Bond.
+"All our friends were dying of AIDS, and it was a way to get out all our rage", said Mellman.

 Bond moved to New York City in 1994 in the midst of crackdown on queer clubs by then-mayor Rudy Giuliani.
-Journalist John Russell saw in Kiki "an icon to rival Hedwig."
-The New York Times called Kiki "the town's most endearingly unhinged chanteuse", comparing Bond favorably to more conventional performers for whom "the point is never the prettiness of the voice."
+Journalist John Russell saw in Kiki "an icon to rival Hedwig".
+The New York Times called Kiki "the town's most endearingly unhinged chanteuse", comparing Bond favorably to more conventional performers for whom "the point is never the prettiness of the voice".
 Bond has said that "I think that the reason people liked Kiki so much is that she had just about everything wrong with her."